CSCfi/csc-user-guide/docs/computing/installing/index.md

 ### Compiling

 HPC software written using programming languages such as C, C++ or Fortran need to be compiled before installing.
-Guidelines on compiling software on CSC supercomputer can be found from the links below.
+Guidelines on compiling software on CSC supercomputers can be found from the links below.
 A list of available HPC libraries that may need to be linked upon compiling is also provided.